What Is Church Stewardship?

 It may make sense to structure a planning committee within a deacon council, vestry or another leadership group in the church.
 But it also could be useful to reach out to lay members who have knowledge of financial planning or wealth management experience to participate.

 For the more grassroots aspect of stewardship, make sure that you have the right people to do the heavy lifting.
-You want participants who are comfortable doing fundraisers, asking their fellow members for money and who can articulate the larger mission and calling associated with the fundraising efforts.
+You want participants who are comfortable doing fundraisers, asking their fellow members for money and who can articulate the larger mission associated with the fundraising efforts.

 It is important to know your congregation and not determine ministry goals just based on the desires of the few most vocal members.
 These people may be impassioned, sincere, and ready to work hard to achieve goals.
 But you want a broader sense of what your congregation cares about.